 Disagreements at work can be something small, or something major, but it’s important to understand what the causes of conflict are in order to get past them.

 These are the top ten causes of workplace conflict:

 1. Poor communication

-A fellow employee who fails to deliver vital information across is a big problem and can cause plenty of problems.
+A fellow employee who fails to deliver vital information across an organisation is a big problem and can cause plenty of problems.

 Good communication is key when it comes to working in a team.
-If someone doesn’t communicate well or fails to send down the right message, people will start to get annoyed at their incompetence.
+If someone doesnt communicate well, or fails to send the right message, people will start to get annoyed at their incompetence.

-Talking about your colleagues behind their back, no matter how annoying is a disaster waiting to happen and it’s one of the biggest causes of office conflict.
+Talking about your colleagues behind their back, no matter how annoying they might be, is a disaster waiting to happen and is one of the biggest causes of office conflict.

-If you’re not impressed with the way a colleague is acting tell them you dont want to get embroiled in other people’s business.
-It’s best to stay out of the politics.
+If you’re not impressed with the way a colleague is behaving tell them you dont want to get caught up in other peoples business.
+As a general rule, it’s best to stay out of the politics.